UncleMac66/nodenurse/README.md

 ```
-Usage: ./nodenurse.sh [OPTION] [ARGUMENT]
+Usage: $0 [OPTION] [ARGUMENT]

 Description:
   nodenurse.sh takes supplied nodename(s), or a list of nodenames in a hostfile and can run a variety of functions
   on them which can be helpful when troubleshooting an OCI-HPC Slurm based cluster.

 Options:
-  -h, --help             Display this message and exit.
+  -h, help             Display this message and exit.
-  -c, --healthcheck      Run a fresh healthcheck on the node(s).
+  -c, healthcheck      Run a fresh healthcheck on the node(s).
-  -l, --latest           Gather the latest healthcheck from the node(s).
+  -l, latest           Gather the latest healthcheck from the node(s).
-  -t, --tagunhealthy     Apply the unhealthy tag to the node(s)
+  -t, tag              Apply the unhealthy tag to the node(s)
-  -r, --reboot           Hard reboot the node(s).
+  -r, reboot           Hard reboot the node(s).
-  -e, --exec             Execute command on the node(s)
+  -e, exec             Execute command on the node(s)
-  -i, --identify         Display full details of the node(s) and exit.
+  -i, identify         Display full details of the node(s) and exit.
-  -n, --nccl             Run allreduce nccl test on the node(s).
+  -n, nccl             Run allreduce nccl test on the node(s).
-  -s, --ncclscout        Run ncclscout (nccl pair test) on the node(s).
+  -s, ncclscout        Run ncclscout (nccl pair test) on the node(s).
-  -u, --update           Update the slurm state on the node(s).
+  -u, update           Update the slurm state on the node(s).
+  -v, validate         Run nodes through checks to ensure ansible scripts will work.

 Arguments:
   HOST(S)                An input hostfile, or space separated list of hostnames (e.g. gpu-1 gpu-2).